 When the Craft Beer Summit debuted in 2015, the access it provided regular beer-lovers to VIPs made it an instant hit.
 “Attendees at our first year were amazed to see brewers like David Walker of Firestone Walker pouring their beer and talking to fans on the floor of the expo hall,” says Leia Ostermann Bailey, managing director of the California Craft Brewers Association, the event’s sponsor.
 “Having the brewers talk about the flavor, the history of the style, and even reminisce about the early days—the challenges and mistakes that brought them to where they are at today—that is an amazing experience.”

 Since then, the festival has expanded to three days, with the first two devoted to letting craft-beer pros share tricks of the trade—the kind of insider atmosphere that is enticing whether you dabble in brewing or just like soaking up their energy.
-On the first day, learn about the mechanics of brewing as well as beer trends and branding.
+On the first day, learn about the mechanics of brewing as well as beer trends, hospitality, and branding.
 The second day is devoted to the nuances of beer creation, from home-brewing methods to pairings and the parameters of beer judging.
-“We developed these educational sessions for every sector of the industry—from start-ups to home brewers to chefs,” says Ostermann.
+“We developed these educational sessions for every sector of the industry—from start-ups to home brewers to chefs,” says Ostermann Bailey.
 “There is something for every type of beer lover, beer drinker, and beer brewer.”

-Insider Tip: You can buy single-day passes, including the Beer Summit festival with its unlimited tastes.
+Insider tip: You can buy single-day passes, including the Beer Summit festival with its unlimited tastes.
 If you want to go more than one day, buy the three-day pass, which basically gives you one day free.